polarfire-soc/polarfire-soc-linux-examples/gpio/README.md

 For more information on which GPIO's are used in the Libero design, please refer to [icicle-kit-reference-design](https://github.com/polarfire-soc/icicle-kit-reference-design).

-### Description:
+### GPIO Connection Details

-The User LEDs (LED 1, 2, 3 and 4) are blinked and SW#2 value is displayed by running a Linux application.
+The User LEDs (LED 1, 2, 3 and 4) are connected to GPIO#16/17/18/19 and are used by the test application 'gpiod-test' to verify the LED's blink.

-On the Icicle-Kit reference SW2 / SW3 are connnected to GPIO#30/31 which can be used to verify GPIO events.
+The switches (SW2 / SW3) are connected to GPIO#30/31 and are used to verify the state of the pin in the 'gpiod-test' application and also the status change of the pins in the 'gpiod-event' application.

 ### Running the Application:

-The application 'gpiod-test' application will flash the user LED's or read the SW2 value.
+The application 'gpiod-test' will blink the user LED's or read the GPIO#30 (SW2) value.
-The application 'gpio-event <gpio#>' will display events for the GPIO#.
+The application 'gpiod-event <gpio#>' will display events for the GPIO#.

 ```
 root@icicle-kit-es:~# cd /opt/microchip/gpio